shathalshehri/Speech_to_Text/README.md

 ## Project Overview

-This project demonstrates a user interface for converting speech to text and saving the resulting text to a database.
-The system uses voice commands to control hardware via an ESP32 microcontroller.
+This project demonstrates a sophisticated system for converting speech to text and storing it in a database.
+Utilizing voice commands, it allows for control of hardware through an ESP32 microcontroller, integrating seamlessly with web and server-side technologies.

 ## Tasks Completed

-### 1. Build a User Interface for Speech-to-Text
+### 1. Development of a Speech-to-Text User Interface

-A web-based user interface has been developed to convert speech input into text.
-This interface uses HTML and JavaScript for recording voice and converting it to text.
-The text output is then sent to the server for processing.
+A user-friendly web interface has been created to record voice input and convert it into text.
+This interface employs HTML and JavaScript to capture speech, process it, and transmit the text to a server for further action.

-### 2. Save the Text Output to a Database
+### 2. Database Integration for Text Storage

-The speech-to-text data is processed by a PHP script that inserts the converted text into a MySQL database.
-The PHP script handles the POST request from the web interface, determines commands based on the text, and stores the result in the database.
+A PHP script has been implemented to handle the text data from the web interface.
+The script determines whether the text includes commands such as "open" or "close," and records these commands in a MySQL database.

 ## How It Works

-### User Interface:
+### User Interface

-- Users interact with the web interface to start and stop voice recording.
+- **Voice Recording**: Users interact with the web interface to initiate and stop voice recording.
-- The recorded voice is converted to text and sent to the server.
+- **Text Conversion**: The recorded voice is converted to text and sent to the server.

-### Server-Side Processing:
+### Server-Side Processing

-- The PHP script receives the text data from the web interface.
+- **Text Handling**: The PHP script processes the incoming text data.
-- The script determines whether the text contains commands like "open" or "close".
+- **Command Identification**: The script identifies commands ("open" or "close") and logs them in the database.
-- It then inserts the command into the database.

-### Database Storage:
+### Database Storage

-- The command (1 for "open" and 0 for "close") is stored in a MySQL database table named `speech_to_text_data`.
+- **Data Logging**: Commands are recorded as 1 for "open" and 0 for "close" in the `speech_to_text_data` table within the MySQL database.

 ## Code and Configuration

 ### Web Interface (HTML + JavaScript)

-The web interface records voice input and sends it to the server using JavaScript.
+The web interface is designed to capture and transmit voice input efficiently using JavaScript.

-### PHP Script (speech_to_text.php)
+### PHP Script (`speech_to_text.php`)

-This script processes the incoming text, determines the command, and saves it to the database.
+This script processes the text data from the web interface, identifies commands, and stores them in the database.

-### Database Configuration
+### Database Setup

-Ensure your database is set up with a table named `speech_to_text_data` to store the text and commands.
+Ensure your MySQL database includes a table named `speech_to_text_data` to store the text and command data.

 ## Example Usage